Kong/docs.konghq.com/app/enterprise/2.2.x/deployment/installation/kong-on-kubernetes.md

         servicePort: 8446
     ```

 4. Fill in the rest of the parameters as appropriate for your implementation.
-Use the comments in the sample file to guide you, and see the documentation on [Kong Enterprise parameters](https://github.com/Kong/charts/blob/main/charts/kong/README.md#kong-enterprise-parameters) for more details.
+Use the comments in the sample file to guide you, and see the documentation on [{{site.ee_product_name}} parameters](https://github.com/Kong/charts/blob/main/charts/kong/README.md#kong-enterprise-parameters) for more details.

 ## Step 8.
-Deploy Kong Enterprise on Kubernetes
+Deploy Kong Gateway on Kubernetes
-The steps in this section show you how to install Kong Enterprise on Kubernetes using Helm.
+The steps in this section show you how to install {{site.ee_product_name}} on Kubernetes using Helm.
 <div class="alert alert-ee blue">
 <strong>Note:</strong> The following instructions assume that you're running Helm 3.
 </div>